The Power of Nature

 Garlic has traditionally been used both internally and externally for its antibacterial properties.

 The sulfur compounds in this plant bulb are what gives it the potent anti-pathogen traits, and it has shown efficacy against Staph infections.

 Fresh garlic juice can lower serum cholesterol levels in rabbits on high-fat diets, it helps skin eliminate toxins, relaxes the stomach and reduces gas in the digestive tract.

 It can also strengthen and heal rabbit respiratory systems by removing excess mucus and destroying or resisting pathogenic micro-organisms.

-Rabbit's have a good sense of smell and can detect certain compounds, minerals and vitamins in most foods.
+Rabbits have a good sense of smell and can detect minerals and vitamins in most foods.

 Garlic is laden with so many of all of these that some rabbits just can’t get enough of it.

-Garlic is an excellent source of manganese and vitamin B6.
-It is also a very good source of vitamin C and copper.
-In addition, garlic is a good source of selenium, phosphorus, vitamin B1, and calcium.
+Garlic is an excellent source of manganese and vitamins B6 and C, and copper.
+In addition, garlic is a good source of phosphorus, vitamin B1, selenium and calcium.